viktor-ko/sustainable_travel/README.md

 - Support for round trips and multiple passengers.
 - Dynamic updates based on selected cities.

+## Scope and Limitations

+- route planning is limited to 29 cities in mainland Europe within the Schengen area (plus London and Istanbul)
+- with an international airport and direct rail connection (without ferry crossing)

 ## Project Structure

 - `streamlit_app.py`: Main application file.